Dueck History, Family Crest & Coats of Arms

 The surname Dueck was first found in the Rhine region, where this family name became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the name became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System and the nation.
 The Duecker family lived in Cologne before moving to Westphalia.

-Important Dates for the Dueck family
+Early History of the Dueck family

 This web page shows only a small excerpt of our Dueck research.
 Another 117 words (8 lines of text) covering the years 1671, 1720 and 1720 are included under the topic Early Dueck History in all our PDF Extended History products and printed products wherever possible.